plenoptic-org/plenoptic/docs/user_guide/reproduce/adversarial_examples_mad.md

 ```

 Let us define two helper functions:
 - `convert_to_probs` converts the activation in the final fully-connected layer to probabilities that sum to 1.
-It gets used in the `get_category`, below.
+It gets used in `get_category`, below.
 - `get_category` accepts a single image and returns both a vector containing the category probabilities and name of the category with the highest probability.

 ```{code-cell} ipython3